ajbrowe/wp-calendar/readme.txt

 * FIXED: Removed code redundancy when printing start/end date/time
 * FIXED: Tag {event_url} printed something, even if no ID was specified
 * FIXED: Missing line breaks in content output
+* FIXED: Slashes are not removed properly
+* FIXED: Error in Code Example (usage documentation)

 = 1.0.0 RC 2 =
 * FIXED: Database Table has not been created